-The phone being the clever device that can have free maps and android apps does all the work, route planning and getting traffic data.
+The phone, the clever device with free maps and Android apps, does all the work, route planning, and getting traffic data.
 The infotainment screen becomes a dumb terminal.

-The Android Auto was a uncluttered and driver friendly car launcher.
-Ideally suited to the job.
-But it had it limitations being bound to the phone.
+Android Auto was an uncluttered and driver-friendly car launcher.
+It was ideally suited to the job.
+But it had its limitations, being bound to the phone.

 Now, this is where the confusion starts.
-The explosion of android headunits, the ones that can run android apps, ones with a fast processor and plenty of RAM, came the ability to run Android Auto themselves.
-No phone required!
-No mirroring needed, just an android app on an android device.
+The explosion of Android headunits, which can run Android apps with a fast processor and plenty of RAM, came with the ability to run Android Auto.
+No phone is required!
+No mirroring is needed, just an Android app on an Android device.
 You can run Android Auto on an Android Headunit.
 The original car launcher.
-Just the features you need while driving or in the car.
-Easy to access and a clear, uncluttered display with god sized buttons.
+These are just the features you need while driving or in the car.
+Easy to access and a clear, uncluttered display with good-sized buttons.

 Yes, of course.
-It is a very minimalistic and well integrated Car Launcher.
-As you would expect from Google, it supports Google maps, Waze, voice commands and may other useful in car features.
+It is a very minimalistic and well-integrated Car Launcher.
+As you would expect from Google, it supports Google Maps, Waze, voice commands, and many other useful in-car features.
 It doesn’t have the pretty screen or vehicle logos, but it does have a digital clock and the killer app – voice commands.

 Android Headunit Tip

-It is easy to revert to factory or have several launchers installed and to switch between them to find the one that suits you best.
+It is easy to revert to factory or has several launchers installed and to switch between them to find the one that suits you best.

-Android Auto is available for your Android Headunit on the playstore – here
+Android Auto is available for your Android Headunit on the Play Store.

 The setup will also try to install any missing apps.
 The apps are the ones the headunit needs to function as an Android Auto, so ensure there is a data connection during setup to allow for the full AA experience.

-While you can also install it on your phone, you probably don’t need to do that because any reasonable android headunit can connect to the play store and install google maps, or just about any other app your phone could.
+While you can also install it on your phone, you probably don’t need to because any reasonable Android headunit can connect to the Play Store and install Google Maps or just about any other app your phone could.